GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 ```

 !!!
 Warning
-    All clustermgr commands need to be run as root
+    All clustermgr commands need to be run as root.

 ### Create Credentials